-Mrs Van Maanen is a CPA, holds a Bachelor of Business (Accounting) degree and a Graduate Diploma in Company Secretarial Practice.
-Mrs Van Maanen has over 25 years' experience in accounting and financial management in the mining and resources industry.
+Mrs Van Maanen is a CPA, holds a Bachelor of Business (Accounting) and a Graduate Diploma in Company Secretarial Practice.
+Mrs Van Maanen has significant experience in corporate governance, financial management and accounting in the mining and resources industry.
 Mrs Van Maanen serves on the Company's Audit, Risk & Compliance Committee and Remuneration & Nomination Committee.